LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

 secondary files to process.
 These secondary files are based on the content extension, so in the case of the above URLs, it will execute a file named "people[html].lasso".
 The primary file can return a value that can be used by the secondary file.
-This allows you to easily separate business logic from view code.
-(Note, if you use the URL ending in "people.lasso", Lasso won't look for a secondary file to run based on content, only that code file will be run.)
+This allows you to easily separate code for logic from code for display.
+(Note that if you use the URL ending in "people.lasso", Lasso won't look for a secondary file to run based on content; only that code file will be run.)

 For example, your "people.lasso" file might contain the code to create an array of people objects and then return that array at the end::